SandeepGarikapati/block-pix/README.md

 This project is licensed under the MIT License.

 ---
-Made with ❤️ by BlockPix Team
+Made with ❤️ by SandeepGarikapati